RichJ233/EI2-Open-Source/README.md

 # EI2 Open-source

-- The repository is collected and contributed by [Ruiqi Jiang](https://richj233.github.io/) from HKU on AUG/5/2024.
+- The repository is collected and contributed by [Ruiqi Jiang](https://richj233.github.io/) from ***HKU***.
 For any inquiries, please to: ruiqijiang@foxmail.com.

+- Last updated on Aug/5/2024.

 ## Brief introduction of EI2 Research Team

-EI2， ***the Energy Informatics and Intelligence***， is from the School of Automation, Chongqing University (ACCU), and directed by Prof. Zhou Wu.
+EI2, ***the Energy Informatics and Intelligence***, is from the School of Automation, Chongqing University (ACCU), and directed by Prof. Zhou Wu.

 The EI2 research interests focus on